 + How long is the commitment for invoice factoring?

 Most factoring companies do not have long term contracts with their clients.
 However, most require a 30 day notice if the client wants to end the contract.

 + Is there a limit to how much funding a company can receive?

-There are no limitations on funding as long as a company has invoices they need financed.
+There are no limitation on funding as long as a company has invoices they need financed.

 + What types of companies are good candidates for ABL?